zleckron/cseduHackUMBC19/README.md

 2. Check for at least 4.5:1 ratio of color contrast: https://webaim.org/resources/contrastchecker/
 3. Having good alternative text for images and descriptive link text is important!
     - Alt text in HTML image tags looks like this: `<img src="truegrit.jpg" alt="Chesapeake Bay Retriever True Grit, best mascot in Maryland">`
     - Descriptive link text looks like this: `<a href="https://www.hackumbc.org/">HackUMBC Home Page 2019</a>`

 __Copyrights & Legal Stuff__
 1. Credit photos!
-Even though you should be using photos that are free, it's courteous to credit the photographer
+Even though photos from Unsplash are free, it's courteous to credit the photographer

 __Tips for Speed__
 HTML shortcuts in Sublime